Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Regret Analysis

+For ease of presentation, in this section we assume that $|\cX|<\infty$ but allows $|\cX|$ to be arbitrarily large.
+Focusing on such a setting enables us to highlight important ideas and key insights without the need to invoke measure theoretic arguments (which are necessary for infinite/uncountable $\cX$).
+We remark that all our results hold for general uncountable $\cX$; see Appendix \ref{app:measure} for more details.

-Since some notations appearing in Algorithm \ref{alg:cbor} are shorthand and do not explicitly reveal the dependencies between different quantities (e.g., $\widehat{a}_t$ and $p_t(\cdot)$ should be written as a function and a conditional distribution explicitly depending on the random context $x_t$), we introduce some new notations which can describe the decision generating process of Algorithm \ref{alg:cbor} in a more systematic way.
+Since some notations appearing in Algorithm \ref{alg:cbor} are shorthand and do not explicitly reveal the dependence between different quantities (e.g., $\widehat{a}_t$ and $p_t(\cdot)$ should be written as a function and a conditional distribution explicitly depending on the random context $x_t$), we introduce some new notations which can describe the decision generating process of Algorithm \ref{alg:cbor} in a more systematic way.
 For each epoch $m\in\N$, given the learning rate $\gamma_m\in\mathbb{R}_+$ and the greedy predictor $\widehat{f}_m:\cX\times\cA\rightarrow[0,1]$ (which are uniquely determined by the data from the first $m-1$ epochs), we can explicitly represent the algorithm's decision rule using $\gamma_m$ and $\widehat{f}_m$.
-In particular, define
+Specifically, for any $x\in\cX$, define $\widehat{a}_m(x):=\max_{a\in\cA}\widehat{f}_m(x,a)$ and